Professor, Department Head

 Office: CL 256

-New Testament, Method and Theory, Coptic, and Atheism
+New Testament, Gnosticism, Method and Theory, and Monsters

 My research focuses on theoretical issues in Religious Studies, on ancient Christianity and on the historiography of ancient Christianity.
 Published work includes discussions of definitions of religion and their theoretical ramifications, the politics of Religious Studies, and implicit apologetic motifs in New Testament scholarship.
 In additions, I have done substantive research on ancient Christian writings such as Q, the Gospel of Thomas, and the Pauline letters.
 Typically, these studies have taken the form of close textual analysis combined with a Marxian theoretical sensibility that seeks to find explanations for changes in religious ideology in social conflict, reconstructed from the contemporary archeological and literary record.